brandonvfx/builder/readme.markdown

 # builder

-Builder is a tool/framework for automating task.
+Builder is a tool/framework for simplifying command line tasks.
 It allows you to create simple "blueprints" to be executed from the command line.

 ## Usage